The Adventure of the Abbey Grange: Plot

 Annoyed at being called to investigate a case that apparently has a ready-made solution, Holmes decides to catch the train back to London.
 However, after having mulled things over during the journey, Holmes thinks that Lady Brackenstall's story has too many holes in it and that probably she and Theresa have lied deliberately, staging a false crime scene.
 Upon returning to the Abbey Grange, Holmes, after examining again the supposed crime scene, reaches this conclusion: the killer cut the bellrope with a knife, and frayed the loose end to make it look broken.
 Holmes confronts Lady Brackenstall and Theresa, telling them he knows they are lying and demanding the truth, but they stand by their story.
 On the way out, Holmes notices a hole in the ice on the pond, and writes a note for Hopkins.

 Holmes searches for the killer: almost certainly a sailor (indicated by the knots and the active physique) who was previously acquainted with Lady Brackenstall, and whom she and Theresa would protect.
-Lady Brackenstall traveled by the ocean liner Rock of Gibraltar of the Adelaide-Southampton Line, which is now halfway to Australia.
+Lady Brackenstall travelled by the ocean liner Rock of Gibraltar of the Adelaide-Southampton Line, which is now halfway to Australia.
 However, the ship's first officer, Jack Crocker, who has been promoted to captain, has remained in England and in two days will take command of the company's new ship, Bass Rock.
 Holmes takes a cab to Scotland Yard but does not go in.
 He tells Watson he is reluctant to name the criminal to the police until he knows more.

 That evening, Hopkins calls at 221B Baker Street, with two items of news: